-None of the aforementioned persons is currently expected to be elected, appointed or employed as a director, officer or employee of the Corporation or of an associate or affiliate of the Corporation.
+Other than Mr. Wusaty, none of the aforementioned persons is currently expected to be elected, appointed or employed as a director, officer or employee of the Corporation or of an associate or affiliate of the Corporation.

 AUDITORS, TRANSFER AGENT AND REGISTRAR